 All these “drivers of change” in Europe’s universities need the support of appropriate instruments and incentive mechanisms to achieve excellence in their distinctive institutional research profiles and their clustering and networking at the European level.
 EUA’s task on behalf of its university membership is to engage with the European institutions and other stakeholders to demonstrate what universities are achieving and make the case for instruments that enhance further their contributions in creating a globally competitive European Research Area.

 During the period July 2012 to December 2013 the EUA, through an agreed Memorandum of Understanding, is working with the European Commission DG Research & Innovation on a series of actions to tackle the main barriers and bottlenecks inhibiting the achievement of the European Research Area.

 Promoting a Range of Instruments to Enhance University Research and Innovation Capacities

-Major progress has been made in raising the profile of good practices in research collaboration between universities and business enterprises through the combined initiative of the EUA, the European Industrial Research Management Association (EIRMA), the European Association of Research and Technology Organisations (EARTO) and the European Network of Knowledge Transfer Offices linked to Universities and Public Research Organisations (ProTon Europe) in launching the Responsible Partnering Guidelines: Joining Forces in a World of Open Innovation.
-The Responsible Partnering Guidelines initiative is a “living document” which is up-dated by the partners to reflect new developments – the most recent version was published in October 2009.
+Major progress has been made in raising the profile of good practices in research collaboration between universities and business enterprises through the combined initiative of EUA, the European Industrial Research Management Association (EIRMA), the European Association of Research and Technology Organisations (EARTO) and the European Network of Knowledge Transfer Offices linked to Universities and Public Research Organisations (ProTon Europe) in launching the Responsible Partnering Guidelines: Joining Forces in a World of Open Innovation.
+The Responsible Partnering Guidelines initiative is a “living document”, which has been revised periodically by the partners to reflect new developments.

 Tel. +32 (0)2 743 11 43